Attract More Music Students

-The customer journey begins at the point of sale.
-Sure you’ve made an impression to certain degree with your social media efforts and your website.
-But that’s all it is at this point in the process.
-It’s just an impression.
-A feeling.
-A feeling of hope, a feeling of maybe your music studio is what they’ve been looking for.
+The customer journey takes a turn for the better at the point of sale.
+Perhaps you’ve made an impression with your social media and your website.
+These impressions and feelings prepared your customer for the big moment; the sale.
 In this episode we’ll explore how you can attract more music students in your studio for longer.

 The initial stage is called the culture of uncertainty.
 The next stage would be a culture of alignment and the last stage is the culture of amazement.
 Now I’m totally going off memory here as to what these different cultures are called but I think this covers the general idea.

 Amaze Your Music Students

 The culture of amazement is where customers become a brand evangelist.
 A brand evangelist is someone who wants to spread the word about your studio because you’ve added value to their life.
 If your internal marketing or customer-based marketing efforts have been effective, your well-informed customers understand what is special and what is unique about your music studio.
 They’re well informed because you have made it a point to educate them on what it is that you believe-what hope and outcome you have for their child.

 These types of customers want to tell their friends about you.
 It feels good to be a brand evangelist of any product.
 Doesn’t if feel good to refer your favorite restaurant to a friend?
 You’ll be their hero if they love the restaurant too.
 They’ll think of you every time they dine there.
 You’ll become a high value source for referrals.

 If you make a good recommendation to your friend, that friend is likely to reach out to you again when they need another referral.
 You’ll be glad to help.

 The culture of alignment or connection begins to form after the customer has had a few lessons, they know what to expect, they begin to understand how your studio operates, what your studio believes in.
 Alignment begins when the customer sees results and begins to form positive feelings about your business based on the experience they’ve had.